-- Look for mud or debris on the bottom edges of brackets or panels where it couldn’t naturally settle.
+- Look for mud and debris on the on brackets or panels where it couldn't naturally settle.
 Also look for a water line on the interior of the car.

-- Check the seat-mounting screws to see if there is any evidence they’ve been removed.
-If the carpeting doesn’t match the interior or if it fits loosely, it might have been replaced.
+- Pay attention to musty odors.
+If carpeting doesn't match the interior or fits loosely, it may have been replaced.

-- Check the rubber drain plugs under the car and on the bottoms of doors.
-Look for any signs they might have been removed recently.
+- Check rubber drain plugs under the car and on the bottoms of doors for evidence that they may have been removed.